 Relativism, Perspectivism, and Environmentalism

-My current research interests explore intersections between relativism, perspectivism, and environmentalism in music.
+My creative interests explore intersections between relativism, perspectivism, and environmentalism in music.
 I am particularly interested in how variations or changes in our perceptive experience affect out understanding of musical meaning and identity.
 My compositions often explore these ideas through the implementation of various dualities (such as sound vs. silence, and musical memory or what I call “association” vs. differentiation, and more).
 I am always looking for new creative ways to challenge the understanding of our environments and surroundings.

 Russian Composers of the 20th Century